 Due to the smaller screen and responsive design, your messaging and content can be shifted or shortened and not capture the true essence of your business or site’s goals.

-This is important because over 52.03% of web traffic in 2020 comes from a mobile device, which is the highest amount over the past ten years.
+This is important because more than half of web traffic comes from a mobile device, which is the highest amount over the past ten years.

 The small-screen mobile view will also help you simplify your content.

 This will be a valuable exercise for your business because many consumers admit that they are overwhelmed with choice when visiting websites with too many options to select.